|Join our Associates E-newsletter list|

 Board of Managers Meeting

-The Board of Managers (BOM) of the St. Andrew’s Society of Washington, D.C., usually meets on the first Tuesday of every month, except for July and August.
+The Board of Managers (BOM) of the St. Andrew's Society of Washington, D.C., usually meets on the first Tuesday of every month, except for July and August.
 The meetings are open to all members.
+The next meeting is scheduled for 7:30 PM on Tuesday, March 4, 2014.
 Please contact the Secretary for more information.